St John’s Services is seeking a dynamic, forward-thinking individual for the following position:

 Referees will usually only be contacted if the applicant is being considered for a position.
 This occurs after an applicant has been interviewed, as the final step before offering a position.
 It is advisable that you notify your referees when you have gained an interview, and provide them with information about the position you are applying for.
 This will help them to provide a reference that is relevant to the position.

-All applicants selected for employment must provide a Police Clearance no more than three months old.
+All applicants selected for employment must provide both a Working with Children and Working with Vulnerable People clearance, no more than three months old.